 This means that the new woman in Christ is not made from that old Adam.
 In Christ she is free from that pile of dirt.
 That corrupted, wretched, passive, ugly man.
-In Christ there is no carnal Adam and Eve anymore.
-No more “male and female” animals scurrying around on all fours living by instinct: “Ooh, female!
-Hump her!”
+In Christ there is no carnal adam and eve anymore.
+No more “male and female” animals scurrying around on all fours living by instinct.
 These ones are upright.
 They have wisdom.
 The old has passed, the new has come.
 That is the ultimate liberation of women, is it not?

 But wait, there is yet another catch!
 Why did Paul say all that he did in 1 Corinthians 11 and give us all these instructions based on the male-female distinction, if women in the Lord are now free?
 Paul explains just four chapters later:

 The first man was from the earth, a man of dirt; the second man is from heaven.
 (1 Corinthians 15:47)